justuswill/Betonrisse/README.md

 ```

 For large 3D image data, that has to be cut in smaller chunks, the `BetonImg` class
-and its method can be used.
+and its methods can be used.

 ### Presets

 `Betondataset` in `data/presets.py` allows easy access to ready-to-use datasets (as a `PyTorch DataLoader`) by a keyword.
 It contains many presets that were/are useful for training and testing and allows to further modify
 them by setting hyperparameters.
 These include parameters about data preparation
-(e.g. batch_size, the size of the validation set, if data should be shuffled)
+(e.g. batch size, the size of the validation set, if data should be shuffled)
 or the data itself (e.g. normalization, confidence).
 Some of the more important presets include: